 Experts in transport are incredibly concerned with the speed at which innovation is evolving.
 Technology is taking over like a disease.
 This has seen various logistics businesses struggle to keep up with the levels of developments in technology.

 As digital disruption and innovation become critical parts of the entire strategy for many businesses, a lot needs to change.
 The role of supply chain and logistics needs to alter to capitalize on the value of any digital investment an organization establishes.

 Trade has globalized.
 Presently, goods are bought and sold to and from different people across the globe.
 This has made it critical to overseeing universal trade flows and geopolitics to comprehend the impact of demand and supply.

 However, supply chain integration is not all about adhering to the present trade policies.
 Companies need to integrate all the significant points within the supply chain to avoid data silos.
-One of the most significant challenges of the transportation industry is the ability to elevate flexibility when shipping is the subject.
+One of the most significant challenges of the transportation industry is elevating flexibility when shipping is the subject.

 But, the new transport administration can enable companies to manage or assist some of the demanding integrations in the supply chain.